CoLRev-Environment/colrev/docs/source/dev_docs/packages.rst

 * Link the documentation (`README.md`) in the pyproject.toml.
 * See `tests/REAMDE.md <https://github.com/CoLRev-Environment/colrev/tree/main/docs>`_ for details on building the CoLRev docs.
+* CLI demonstrations can be recorded with `asciinema <https://docs.asciinema.org/getting-started/>`_.

 Testing
 -----------